Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

 **Step 4 - Create Logical Databases**

 Logical databases are used to define the location of database tables associated with Object Classes in Genus Directory.
 For each Data Set defined in your Directory, logical databases are associated with physical databases (see step 5 for more information about physical databases).
 For example, many ERP systems contains data for several companies.
-If the data are stored in different schemas or databases, you would create one logical database, for example <span style="FONT-STYLE: italic">Financial Data, and for each Data Set associate the logical database with a different physical database.
+If the data are stored in different schemas or databases, you would create one logical database, for example "Financial Data", and for each Data Set associate the logical database with a different physical database.

 It is also possible to define a logical database where data are shared between Data Sets, for example centralized code tables containing postal codes, countries, currencies etc.